Alexandra Neil

 Alexandra Neil (born April 7, 1955) is an American stage, film and television actress.
 She is also an activist – co-founder of Downtown Women for Change in New York City.
+Earlier in her career, she was credited as Dianne Thompson-Neil.

 Life and career

 Neil was born in Boston, Massachusetts.
 She attended middle school and high school at University-Liggett School in Grosse Pointe, MI.
 She graduated Cum Laude from Williams College in 1977 with a BA in English/Theatre.
 She also attended the National Theatre Institute in 1975.
 She has worked in television, film, and theatre.
 She is also a playwright, director and acting teacher.
 She lives in New York City.

 Neil made her Broadway debut in Match, (opposite Frank Langella) and played Candida in the Broadway production of Tom Stoppard’s Rock’n’Roll.

 Film credits include: Listen Up Phillip, The Longest Week, Simon Killer, Afterschool, Twelve, nonames, Something’s Gotta Give, and others.

 Television: guest stars and guest leads on Madoff, The Blacklist, Forever, Blue Bloods, all the Law & Orders, Madigan Men, Ed, The Sopranos, Dudley and she is well-known for five major roles in daytime drama, including Ruby Wright Wheeler on Texas.

 Neil is a member of the Actors Center Workshop Company in NYC.
 She is included in the 2012 book Now you tell me! – 12 Actors Give the Best Advice They Never Got, by Sheridan Scott and Chris Willman.

 Her play Moucheron was read in the Miranda Theatre Company’s Liz Smith Reading Series at the Cherry Lane in March 2019.
 Her play Strange Fits was read at the Atlantic Theater in 2009, and done in a workshop in 2010 at New York Stage and Film.

 She has directed her original work at the Williams College Summer Theater Lab, Williams College Theater, the Friday Series at Michael Howard Studios, and the NY Poetry Project.

 Neil has taught acting at The Freeman Studio, Michael Howard Studios, NYU Tisch, the National Theater Institute, the Williams College Summer Theater Lab, the MFA Acting Program at Brooklyn College, Connecticut College, and Marymount College.